What are the Best Keurig Coffee Maker Models? (Comparison + Reviews)

 From great water reservoir capacity to excellent brewing capabilities, the Keurig K155 Office Pro is engineered to impress.
 What’s more, it is one of the Keurig models that feature an LCD touchscreen for easier use.

 By now, it’s easy to guess that this single-serve K-Cup brews in under 60 seconds.
 It has enough capacity to churn out 18 cups of coffee without a refill.
-To be exact, you are getting a 90-ounce reservoir which is removable for easier maintenance.
+In other words, you are getting a 90-ounce reservoir which is removable for easier maintenance.

 5. Keurig K-Cafe K-Cup Machine – The Most Versatile Keurig Coffee Maker